mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 * Enter **https://api.github.com/repos/rails/rails/commits** in the URL textbox.
 * Click the **Send** button.

 Once the request finishes, Postman will display the results.
 Does this format look familiar?
 If you said JSON (JavaScript Object Notation), then give yourself a pat on the back.
 What we're looking at is a JSON list of all the commits made to the Rails repository.
 Each hash in the array has an author key.
-Do you recognize any of the commiters?
+Do you recognize any of the committers?
 If not, let's try to narrow the results returned from the GitHub API.

 GitHub exposes a way for us to do this using HTML parameters.
 By changing the URL slightly to include the `author` parameter, we can ask the GitHub API to return only the commits made by DHH (bonus points if you know who this is!).